-The individual files contain any relevant SEN information, notes from meetings with outside agencies, agency reports, assessments etc. The class teacher's SEN folder should also contain any additional evidence gathered throughout the year (eg. work samples, meetings with parents, intervention evaluations, provision maps) Copies of termly reviews and targets for the coming term are discussed with parents at parents meetings, where they are also given a copy of the current provision map.
+The class teacher may have any additional evidence gathered throughout the year (eg. work samples, meetings with parents).
+Notes from any interventions carried out are stored electronically and the learning assistant delivering the intervention shares these with the SENDCo and the class teacher.

+Copies of termly reviews and targets for the coming term are discussed with parents at parent meetings, where they are also given a copy of the current provision map.

-SEN information about past pupils / pupils who are being monitored / pupils who have been removed from the SEN register, is also stored the Deputy Head's Office.
+SEND information about past pupils / pupils who are being monitored / pupils who have been removed from the SEND list, is also stored the Deputy Head's Office.
 Originals of relevant information and provision maps are forwarded to a pupil's new school - however, photocopies of all information are archived for our records.